mongodb/specifications/source/retryable-writes/tests/README.rst

    9. Disable the failpoint.

 #.
 Test that drivers return the original error after encountering a
+   WriteConcernError with a RetryableWriteError label.
+This test MUST

+   1. be implemented by any driver that implements the Command Monitoring specification,

+   2. only be run against replica sets as mongos does not propagate the RetryableWriteError label to the drivers.

-   WriteConcernError error with a RetryableWriteError label.
-This test MUST be implemented by any driver that implements the Command Monitoring specification.
-This prose test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
+   Additionally, this test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
 Drivers that are unable to set a failCommand after the CommandSucceededEvent SHOULD use mocking or write a unit test to cover the same sequence of events.

-   1. Create a client with ``retryableWrites=true``.
-If testing against a sharded deployment, the test runner MUST ensure that the client connects to only a single mongos host.
+   1. Create a client with ``retryWrites=true``.

    2. Configure a fail point with error code ``91`` (ShutdownInProgress)::

         db.adminCommand({
                 configureFailPoint: "failCommand",
                 mode: {times: 1},
                 data: {